Let’s Take a Look At Closing Your Pool For The Winter

 - Lower the water level in the pool to an acceptable wintertime level.

 - Drain all pumps and filters along with any chlorinating equipment.

 - Winterize all plumbing pipes and lines.
-This and the step above is vital to help ensure that freezing water doesn’t damage lines or pumps and filters.
+This and the step above is vital to help ensure that freezing water doesn’t damage lines, pumps, or filters.

 - Place the cover over the pool and secure it properly.

-This seems like a fairly shortlist, but the reality is that it can take hours to complete properly and depending on the size of the home, can take a full day’s worth of work in some cases.
-Not only this but the fact that making mistakes could end up costing you big when the season begins next year means that careful attention must be paid during each step of the process.
+This seems like a fairly shortlist, but the reality is that it can take hours to complete properly and, depending on the size of the home, can take a full day’s worth of work in some cases.
+Not only this but the fact that making mistakes could cost you big when the season begins next year means that careful attention must be paid during each process step.

 For most people, letting the professionals handle the process of closing down a pool for the year is something that makes much more sense.
 Our team has experience in ensuring that your pool is ready for the cold season and that you don’t have to worry during the winter.

-Getting a winterized pool along with the peace of mind – and without having to worry about actually handling the hard work involved in closing down the pool – is important for any homeowner.
-Those with in-ground pools in Luzerne County and the surrounding counties will want to take care of this before the temps really drop and the water in a pool freezes.
+Getting a winterized pool and peace of mind – without having to worry about actually handling the hard work involved in closing the pool – is essential for any homeowner.
+Those with in-ground pools in Luzerne County and the surrounding counties will want to take care of this before the temperatures drop and the pool water freezes.

-We serve the counties of: Luzerne, Columbia, Susquehanna, Bradford, Wyoming, Sullivan, Lackawanna, Carbon, Schuylkill, Lycoming, Montour, Northumberland and beyond.
+We serve the counties of Luzerne, Columbia, Wyoming, Sullivan, Lackawanna, Carbon, Montour, Monroe and beyond.